AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/03.solving-problems/020.logs/docs.en.md

 By default, AdGuard VPN for iOS uses the standard logging level, that is, the basic collection of data about running processes of the app.
 To send these logs, follow the next steps:

-1. Open AdGuard VPN for iOS and, if possible, replay the actions that led to the error.
-Remember the exact time when this error occurred.
+1. Open AdGuard VPN for iOS and, if possible, repeat the actions that led to the error.
+Note the exact time when this error occurred.

 2. Select "Settings" in the lower-right corner of the screen, then select "Support" and click "Report a bug" in it.

-3. In the opened form, enter your Email address for feedback and describe the error found, including the time when this error occurred.
+3. In the opened form, enter your email address for feedback and describe the error found, including the time when this error occurred.
 If you can't reproduce the problem, specify as accurately as possible when it last occurred.

 4. There is a check mark next to the "Send detailed system info", which means that when you send a report, you also send logs.